-Little kids can be a handful, and especially when it is time for potty training.
+Little kids can be a handful, especially when it is time for potty training.
 It can be difficult to determine when they are ready; and just as difficult to get them to cooperate and be still enough to get trained.

-A potty training chart is a wonderful tool to assist you with potty training you little one.
-Read our tips for starting an incentive program for potty training or scroll down to see 39 editable printable reward charts for boys and girls.
+A potty training chart is a wonderful tool to assist you with potty training your little one.
+Read our tips for starting an incentive program for potty training, or scroll down to see 39 editable printable reward charts for boys and girls.

 Using Rewards for potty training

 Positive reinforcement is simple in nature, easily enforced, and relatively effective in its own right.
 However, it should be noted that the concept of delayed gratification is not understood by children younger than the age of four, and even the children who understand it struggle to put it into practice – the famous marshmallow test put that question to rest.

 It’s important to sit down and have a discussion with your little one to help them understand the end goal of potty training, the steps it will take to get there, and why it will be worth it.
 The purpose of using a chart to keep track of the training is, for the most part, to provide a visual stimulus and reminder for your child of their end goal.